 The vegan custard comes together in one large pot.
 My top tips are:

 - Whisk all the ingredients together before placing the pot over heat.
 We don't want to add the cornstarch to the hot liquid as it will clump up.

-- When the custard is on medium heat, it should coat the back of your spoon or spatula.
+- The custard is ready when it coats the back of your spoon or spatula.
 If you draw a line through the custard, the line should remain.

-When you chill the custard, it will set into a mass.
+When you chill the custard, it will thicken up significantly.
 To fix it, I recommend:

 - Blending it with an immersion blender OR

 - Mixing it VERY vigorously with a hand-held whisk.

 Making the macerated strawberries